Afghanistan's 'Game of Thrones' jeopardizes peace process

 Aisha Khurram, a student at Kabul University and Afghanistan’s youth representative to the United Nations last year, tweeted: “Game of thrones: Our country is literally on the brink of division.
 Shame on our authorities for ... jeopardizing the nascent peace process.
 You failed this generation!”

-Reporting by Abdul Qadir Sediqi, Rupam Jain, Orooj Hakimi, Mohammad Akram, and Charlotte Greenfield; Writing by Rupam Jain and Charlotte Greenfield, Editing by Robert Birsel, Timothy Heritage and Andrew Cawthorne
+Reporting by Abdul Qadir Sediqi, Rupam Jain, Orooj Hakimi, Mohammad Akram, and Charlotte Greenfield; Writing by Rupam Jain and Charlotte Greenfield, Editing by Robert Birsel, Timothy Heritage and Sonya Hepinstall